-For 59 minutes, the Quick Lane Bowl between the Pittsburgh Panthers and Eastern Michigan Eagles was a solid college football game with little drama.
-Then, all hell broke loose in the final minute at Ford Field in Detroit and it has everyone talking.
+For 59 minutes, the 2019 Quick Lane Bowl between the Pittsburgh Panthers and Eastern Michigan Eagles was a solid college football game with little drama.
+Then, all hell broke loose in the final minute at Ford Field in Detroit and it had everyone talking.

 The bowl game on ESPN was essentially ruined in a matter of seconds.